ergoplatform/ergodocs/docs/faq.md

 - Despite its high-level nature, Scala can also be more efficient than similar Java code due to its ability to use primitive unboxed types, and the ability of the Scala compiler to perform code specialization.
 - Furthermore, Scala is multi-paradigm, allowing for the combination of OOP, FP, and LP, making it suitable for a wide range of domains.
 - Lastly, Scala3 brings even more powerful features such as metaprogramming and tools for zero-cost abstractions.

+### How fast is Ergo?

+TPS (Transactions Per Second) is not a useful metric.
+On Ergo Reference Node v.5, TPS is estimated to be a minimum of 47.5 tx/s.
+However, transactions can happen in three scaling layers or levels:

+- L0: Ergo Reference Nodes, which can be bootstrapped using NiPoPoWs proofs and UTXO set snapshots.
+- L1: Ergo has extensions that allow for a wide variety of scaling solutions such as Sharding, Hydra, or BitcoinNG-style macroblocks.
+- L2 (off-chain): Ergo should be compatible with the Lightning Network, Rainbow Network, and many more.
+The implementation here will depend on the needs of the applications being built on Ergo.

+The general idea is that many transactions can happen in L1 or L2 and these transactions can be bundled and settled on the L0 layer of the Ergo blockchain using a single transaction.
+Thanks to the high flexibility of ErgoScript programming model, many different protocols are possible, each one solving scalability problem in a specific domain (like simple payment transactions).
+Ergo blockchain can be thought as common settlement layer for many L1/L2 protocols and applications.

+See the [scaling](scaling.md) page for more information.

+## Mining

 ### What about energy consumption?